Here are answers to all of your frequently asked questions about What Should I Read Next.

 While I truly wish I could hook everyone up with books just right for them, there are not enough hours in the day.
 Responding to book recommendation requests would literally be my full time job—and then some.

-But!
-Last year we started sharing reader recommendation requests on Instagram, so that our smart listeners can chime in with their recommendations for your To Be Read list.
+We used to occasionally share reader recommendation requests on Instagram, so that our smart listeners could chime in with their recommendations for your To Be Read list.
+Check out the index of past requests.

 How does Anne choose the books for One Great Book?

-One Great Book is my newer short-form podcast that we run in seasons.
+One Great Book is my short-form podcast that we run in seasons.

 The conversation on What Should I Read Next is driven by guests’ favorite and not-so-favorite books, but on One Great Book, I get to talk about my favorite books.
 In every episode—published on Fridays—I pull one standout selection off my personal bookshelves and tell you all about it in ten minutes or less.